TonyLouwagie/HousePricesPredictions/EDA_Notes.md

   * `OverallCond`
   * `YearBuilt`
   * `YearRemodAdd`
-    * This needs transformation - if same as construction date, set to NA
+    * This needs transformation - if same as `YearBuilt`, set to NA
   * `BsmtFullBath`
   * `BsmtHalfBath`
   * `FullBath`